Glenn Grothman

 Grothman represented the 58th district in the Wisconsin State Assembly from 1993 until 2005 and was vice chair of the Assembly's Republican caucus from 1999 to 2004.
 He represented the 20th district in the Wisconsin Senate from 2005 to 2015, and was the assistant majority leader from 2011 to 2015.

 Early life and education

 Grothman graduated from Homestead High School in Mequon in 1973.
 In 1978, he graduated from the University of Wisconsin–Madison with a BBA degree.
-He earned a Juris Doctor from the University of Wisconsin Law School in 1983, was admitted to the bar, and became an attorney with a firm in West Bend, Wisconsin.
+He received a Juris Doctor from the University of Wisconsin Law School in 1983, was admitted to the bar, and became an attorney with a firm in West Bend, Wisconsin.

 Wisconsin legislature

 Elections

 Grothman was elected to the Wisconsin 58th Assembly District in a special election in December 1993 to succeed Mary Panzer, who had won a special election for the state senate.
 He was reelected five times, from 1994 to 2002.
 From 1999 to 2004, he was vice chairman of the Republican caucus.

 In 2004, Grothman ran for the state senate seat in the 20th district, challenging Panzer, who had by then risen to state senate majority leader, in the Republican primary.
 The district included the city of West Bend, other parts of Washington County, and parts of Fond du Lac, Dodge, Sheboygan, and Ozaukee Counties.

 Running well to Panzer's right, Grothman won the nomination with 79% of the vote to Panzer's 21%.
 He was unopposed in the general election in the heavily Republican district, and reelected in 2008 and 2012.